-Students who wish to be considered for admission to the Physical Therapist Assistant Program must present credentials matching the following guidelines: All students must take placement tests in English, mathematics, and reading and place above the developmental level prior to enrolling in PTA 125.
+Students who wish to be considered for admission to the Physical Therapist Assistant Program must present credentials matching the following guidelines:

 Students applying from high school must submit a high school transcript (or G.E.D.) including one year each of biology and chemistry and two years of algebra with grades of "C" or better within the last five years (equivalent courses taken in college would be acceptable substitutes).
 Students applying can meet admission requirements with college courses.
 Application deadline is October 15th of each year.